 FMCSA fines are only one problem that trucking companies and drivers can face for a failure to follow safety regulations.
 When rules are not followed, this creates a presumption of negligence.
 Car crash victims injured by a trucker who did not follow the rules will be able to make an injury claim even without specifically proving carelessness.
 They can just show the trucker or trucking company broke the rules, and this will allow them to recover compensation as long as the rule violation was the cause of the accident.

-A Beloit car accident lawyer can help crash victims after truck collisions to prove that FMCSA rules were broken.
-Call today to schedule a consultation and learn more.
+A qualified personal injury lawyer can help crash victims after truck collisions to prove that FMCSA rules were broken.
+See examples of truck accident settlements secured by Steve Caya for his clients.